OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0017.md

 <img src="/Images/Chapters/0x05c/final_structure.jpg" width="400px" />

-See the section "[Reviewing Decompiled Java Code](#reviewing-decompiled-java-code "Reviewing Decompiled Java Code")" below to learn on how to proceed when inspecting the decompiled Java code.
+See the section #MASTG-TECH-0023 to learn on how to proceed when inspecting the decompiled Java code.